What is WEEE or Electronic Waste?

 We understand that this responsibility can feel overwhelming, so that's why we make it as easy as possible for you to recycle your electronics.
 We have a fool-proof, step-by-step process that ensures your waste is reused and repurposed.
 And, even better, if your old electronics still have value, we'll give you cash for it.

-- We will not take toners and cartridges, light bulbs or batteries.
-Please see our other services if you want to remove these.
+We have dedicated streams for toners and cartridges, fluorescent tubes or batteries.
+Please see our other services if you want to recycle these.